leafboo/capstone-backend/README.md

 **Todo List**
-1. Finish the protected router
-2. Finish the front end logic
+1. When the user refresh the Dashboard page, they should remain in there
+2. Dashboard should receive and display the user's data
+3. Make code documentation